 Since 2016, Illinois law no longer uses the term “child custody.”
 Nor is “visitation” a term in Illinois divorce law.
-Clearly with the 2016 changes to Illinois law the goal is to avoid battles even of which parent will be the named as the primary-residential parent because that term is not in the law.
-It remains to be determined, however, the impact of all these changes on what has been one of the most intensely litigated issues in divorces.
+Clearly with the changes to Illinois law the goal is to avoid battles of which parent will be the named as the primary-residential parent because eve that term is not in the law.
 In short, where the term “visitation” had been used staring in 2016, the law uses the terms “parenting time.”
-And where “custody” was used the 2016 Illinois law uses the term “parental responsibility.”
+And where “custody” had been used, Illinois law uses the term “parental responsibility.”

 Who is awarded custody (parental responsibility) of the children?

-Illinois does not presumes the mother should have primary parental responsibility (custody).
+Illinois does not presume the mother should have primary parental responsibility (custody).
 There is not even a presumption that one parent should be awarded primary residential care.
 Child custody law is gender neutral.
-Cases involving either the issue of parental responsibility (major decisions affecting the children) or allocation of parenting time are decided based on what is in the best interest of the child in both divorce and paternity cases.
+Cases involving either the issue of parental responsibility (major decisions affecting the children) or allocation of parenting time are decided based on the best interest of the child in both divorce and paternity cases.

 I have heard it is extremely difficult for fathers to be awarded the majority of the parenting time in Illinois.
 Is this true?

 There are statistics of the percentages of mothers and fathers awarded sole custody nationally (but keep in mind that these statistics are skewed because of a number of factors).
 Nationally, 20% of custody awards are to fathers.
 Yet in one study involving cases that were contested, fathers won custody in approximately 60% of the cases.

 Aren’t mothers usually awarded the majority of the parenting time?